U.S. Virgin Islands

 The U.S. Virgin Islands have no statutorily required or recommended training requirements or standards for attorneys representing youth in delinquency proceedings.

 In addition to statutes and case law, juvenile court proceedings are governed by court rules.
-These are often promulgated at the state level, but may also be passed at the local court level instead of or in addition to statewide rules.
+These are often promulgated at the state level.
+Additionally, rules and procedures may also be passed at the local court level in addition to statewide rules.
 The U.S. Virgin Islands’ delinquency proceedings are governed by the Rules Governing the Superior Court of the Virgin Islands, Procedure in Juvenile Causes.
 The Family Division Rules of Procedure Generally also apply to juvenile cases.

 Right to Counsel

 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have state constitution or statutory provisions further expanding upon or delineating that right.

 In the U.S. Virgin Islands, a youth “alleged to be delinquent, or in the situation where a child is alleged to be a person in need of supervision and involuntary detention may result, is entitled to be represented by counsel.”
 5 V.I.
 Code Ann. tit. § 2505(a).
 The court must inform parties of their right to counsel.
 5 V.I.
 Code Ann. tit. § 2517(b); Sup.
 Ct.
 R. 84(a).
 “In its discretion, the court may appoint counsel for the child over the objection of the child, his parent, or other person responsible for his care.”
 5 V.I.
 Code Ann. tit. § 2505(a).

 Youth specifically have the right to counsel at the following stages of delinquency proceedings:

 - Detention hearing, 5 I. Code Ann. tit. § 2516(c);